openforis/sepal-doc/docs/source/setup/filezilla.rst

 FTP solution
 ------------

-SEPAL content can also be accessed via SSH File Transfer Protocole (FTP). any FTP solution might work but in this section we will present it using FIleZilla.
+SEPAL content can also be accessed via SSH File Transfer Protocol (FTP). any FTP solution might work but in this section we will present it using FileZilla.
 Adaptation to your favorite FTP solution should be straight forward.

-FIleZilla
+FileZilla
 ^^^^^^^^^

 If you don't have any FTP solution installed on your local machine AND if you don't know what is a FTP solution no worries, this documentation page is here to help you.